 - Guests using the Tables in Wonderland discount card.

-- Guests dining at certain venues, including:
+- Guests dining at certain venues where they have pre-paid for the experience, including:

 When you are presented your bill, there will be still be a line available for adding a gratuity, even though the cost of the tip has already been included in your total amount due.
 Check carefully to make sure you are not tipping twice.
-Of course, guest receiving exceptionally good service are always welcome to tip more than 18%.
+Of course, guests receiving exceptionally good service are always welcome to tip more than 18%.

 The cost of gratuities is not included in the Disney Dining Plan.
 Although you are not paying cash for your meal, you should tip your server as if you were.
 When you are presented with your bill, there will be an indication of what the cost would have been had you been paying out of pocket.
 This is the amount upon which you should base your tip.
 For example, if your meal would have cost $20, you should tip approximately 18%, or $3.60.